Doctor Sleep (2019 film): Plot

-Rose arrives at the Overlook and overpowers Dan in a fight, but he saves himself by opening lockboxes in his mind and releasing the Overlook's ghosts.
-Drawn by Rose's power, the ghosts overwhelm and devour her before turning on Danny and possessing him in a bid to try and make him kill Abra.
-After a brief moment where she cuts through his possessed mind, he tells her to save herself before the hotel overcomes him again.
-He goes to the boiler room but regains control before the hotel can make him deactivate it.
-Before he passes out, Dan sees a vision of himself as a child being comforted by his mother, Wendy.
-Abra escapes as the Overlook burns down and the authorities arrive.
+Rose arrives and overpowers Dan, but he releases the Overlook's occupants from his lockboxes.
+Drawn to Rose's power, the ghosts devour her before possessing Dan in a bid to make him kill Abra so they can feed on her steam.
+He goes to the boiler room and regains control before the hotel can make him deactivate it.
+As fire erupts, he sees a vision of himself as a child being comforted by his mother Wendy.
+Abra escapes as the Overlook burns down.